bosgithub/Logistic_Regression/README.md

 propagate function(forward and backward):

-forward-propagation, followed by backward prop,
+forward-propagation, followed by backward prop, for learning the parameters

 <br>